rails/rails/guides/source/configuring.md

 Controls whether `ActiveRecord::Base.connection` raises an error, emits a deprecation warning, or neither.

-`ActiveRecord::Base.connection` checkouts a database connection from the pool and keep it leased until the end of the request or job.
+`ActiveRecord::Base.connection` checkouts a database connection from the pool and keeps it leased until the end of the request or job.
 This behavior can be undesirable in environments that use many more threads or fibers than there is available connections.

 This configuration can be used to track down and eliminate code that calls `ActiveRecord::Base.connection` and migrate it to use `ActiveRecord::Base.with_connection` instead.

-The value can be set to `:disallowed`, `:deprecated` or `true` to respectively raise an error, emit a deprecation warning, or neither.
+The value can be set to `:disallowed`, `:deprecated`, or `true` to respectively raise an error, emit a deprecation warning, or neither.

 | Starting with version | The default value is |